Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 - Responsiveness

 > Used [Responsinator](http://www.responsinator.com/) to test responsiveness on different screen sizes.

+>> There was an issue with the landscape mobile view.
+This was fixed and is explained further in "Project Barriers and Solutions" section.

 > Used [Google Mobile-Friendly Test](https://search.google.com/test/mobile-friendly) to check site is mobile friendly.